Keto and Kidneys – Overview

 Our body produces glucose from the foods we eat, especially if it is rich in Carbohydrates, and amino acid production from the protein kicks in.

-If used to provide energy, amino acids can be converted to heat, as well.
-Once our body gets energy from fatty foods, it produces ketones as a source of energy and fuel for every organ and inside our body.
+If used to provide energy, amino acids can also be converted to heat.
+Once our body gets energy from fatty foods, it produces ketones as energy and fuel for every organ and inside our body.

-The end-product of glucose are carbon dioxide, water, and energy.
+The end-products of glucose are carbon dioxide, water, and energy.

 In contrast, the end product of ketones, if used as an energy source, is acetones.

-Many claims say people who follow the ketogenic diet give them beneficial effects such as weight loss and blood glucose levels decreasing for Diabetic people.
+Many claims say people who follow the ketogenic diet have beneficial effects such as weight loss and blood glucose levels for Diabetic people.
 In the long run, acetones can also be harmful to our health.

 How Kidneys Process Ketone

-Kidneys are the organs for excreting waste products from the body to take care of the internal health environment for each organ.
+Kidneys are the organs for excreting waste products from the body to care for each organ’s internal health environment.

 Ketones can give energy to kidneys in small amounts.
 Still, in larger volumes, it could also harm the kidney cells or “nephrons,” causing too much burden in excretion from the body.

-Any high levels of toxins that the kidney process for discharge are dangerous, especially on a long-term basis.
+Any high levels of toxins that the kidney processes for discharge are dangerous, especially long-term.

-Awareness and health advocacy are the basis of other studies that have been conducted for research purposes.
+Awareness and health advocacy are the basis of other studies conducted for research purposes.

 Keto Diet and Kidney Disease

-According to the article of Marcelo Campos, MD entitled “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- “Patients with kidney disease need to be cautious because this diet could worsen their condition.”
+According to Marcelo Campos, MD’s article, “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- “Patients with kidney disease need to be cautious because this diet could worsen their condition.”

-- According to the article of Marcelo Campos, MD entitled “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- Weight loss is the primary reason patients use the ketogenic diet.
-Previous research shows good evidence of faster weight loss when patients go on a ketogenic or deficient carbohydrate diet compared to participants on a more traditional low-fat diet or even a Mediterranean diet.
+- According to the article of Marcelo Campos, MD, entitled “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- Weight loss is the primary reason patients use the ketogenic diet.
+Previous research shows good evidence of faster weight loss when patients go on a ketogenic or deficient carbohydrate diet compared to participants on a more traditional low-fat or Mediterranean diet.
 However, that difference in weight loss seems to disappear over time.

 - Kathy McManus, a director of the Department of Nutrition at Harvard-affiliated Brigham and Women’s Hospital, said that the current recommended intake for protein averages 46 grams per day for women and 56 grams for men.
-Higher than this could pose a risk to the kidneys that metabolize protein that is high levels because of ketogenic diet overload.
+Higher than this could pose a risk to the kidneys that metabolize high protein levels because of ketogenic diet overload.